 It’s Mother’s Day not a wedding.
 Something quirky and fun is an awesome idea here.
 I guarantee you she has plenty o’regular jewelry.

 If you don’t like quirk at least stay away from anything that says the word “Mom” (and iterations) and skip the hearts.
-Classic studs are always a safe go especially if they’re real – doesn’t have to be diamond, but real is nice.
+Classic studs are always a safe go especially if they are real – they do not have to be diamonds, but real is nice.

 I like some of these snazzy options from around the webs (okay, it’s just Amazon, because let’s be real you’re going to need it in two-days):